Christianity in Taiwan: Catholicism

 Taiwan has been part of a missionary jurisdiction since 1514, when it was included in the Diocese of Funchal in Portugal.
 In 1576, the first Chinese diocese was established in Macau, covering most of China proper as well as Taiwan.
 The diocese was divided several times from the 16th century through the 19th; in chronological order, Taiwan belonged to the dioceses of Nanking (1660), Fukien (1696) and Amoy (1883).
 In 1913, the Apostolic Vicariate of the Island of Formosa (Taiwan) was established, being detached from the Diocese of Amoy.
 It was renamed for Kaohsiung in 1949.

 Before the end of World War II, the Catholic Church had a very minor presence in Taiwan, based mainly in the south of the island and centered on Spanish Dominican priests who arrived from the Philippines in the 1860s.
 The following years saw a mass migration of religious communities from mainland China as Communist persecution began to take effect.
 As a result, the Catholic Church has many Mandarin-speaking postwar mainland immigrants and is under-represented among the native Taiwanese.

+In the 1950s and 1960s, many Christian publications on Taiwan condemned Buddhism.
+A common evangelization strategy was for Christians to go to Buddhist religious sites to challenge Buddhists and distribute Christian literature.

 Since 1952, the papal internuncio to China has been stationed in Taiwan, and now constitutes one of the last significant formal diplomatic ties of the Republic of China (Taiwan).